Coronavirus – Psychological perspectives

 Find support and resources via

-There have been several live webinars, now hosted on the BPS YouTube channel. (including one hosted by our editor Dr Jon Sutton, 'Towards the new normal, and beyond', which you can watch by clicking the image above or visiting http://tinyurl.com/BPSnewnormal).
+There have been several live webinars, now hosted on the BPS YouTube channel. (including one hosted by our editor Dr Jon Sutton, 'Towards the new normal, and beyond', which you can watch by clicking the image at the top of the page or visiting http://tinyurl.com/BPSnewnormal).